antzm/data-science/readme.md

 ## R

 The statistical language R, was once considered a neccesary knowldedge for data scientists but nowadays, Python provides more flexibility through numerous libraries and packages that cover almost every data scientist need.

+If though someone is only interested mostly in statistics, it could be easier to learn the programming language R which is great as it was created by statisticians but lack the flexibility of a real programming language like Python.

 ## SQL